kolektiv/kolektiv.github.io/_posts/2011-09-01-orchard-host.md

 <aside>
 <p>
 <strong>Note</strong>: if you're used to Autofac you'll be used to the default scope of a registration being `InstancePerDependency`, so you might assume that this is what you'd get if you implemented `IDependency` in Orchard.
-It's not though, the default in Orchard is a LifetimeScope which is the scope of a Request.
+It's not though &mdash; the default in Orchard is a LifetimeScope which is the scope of a Request.
 To get the normal Autofac behaviour of an instance per dependency you should implement `ITransientDependency`.
 </p>
 </aside>